 Sunday was Easter and little did my mom know that she was starting an Easter tradition that has been practiced for three years running!
 The massive buffet at Second Floor Dallas keeps us going back year after year.

 After brunch, John and I loaded the car and said goodbye to my family.
-This would be the first of many great trips to Dallas!
+This was the first of many great trips to Dallas!

 About the Author: